sson68x/sson68x/README.md

-- 👋 Hi, I’m @sson68x
+- 👋 Hi, I’m Seungwoo Son, and I also go by Simon.
 - 👀 I’m interested in learning programming languages!
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning HTML, CSS, and JavaScript.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: sson68x@gmail.com